alfa-jpn/rails_rank/README.md

 ```

 ### Periodical practice
-This task should execute every an hour. use cron.
+This task must be called every an hour. use cron.
 ```ruby
 bundle exec rake rails_rank:table
 ```

 ### How to add and get data.
-hourly data.
+When add a data of the ranking, or get data before table. use next methods.
 ```
 Rankings::AccessRank.increment(@hoge.id)
 Rankings::AccessRank.score(@hoge.id)